 “It’s just amazing for me how much of a ripple effect there has been since Kolton found the tag, and all the good we’ve heard about because of it,” Greenlee said.

 Kolton told CNN that he also has plans to one day join the military.
-He was inspired baby his aunt, who enlisted when he was just 4 years old.
+He was inspired by his aunt, who enlisted when he was just 4 years old.

 Matthew Russell is a West Michigan native and with a background in journalism, data analysis, cartography and design thinking.
 He likes to learn new things and solve old problems whenever possible, and enjoys bicycling, going to the dog park, spending time with his daughter, and coffee.